France backs Poland over Belarus but warns EU row not over

 WRAPUP 1-EU vows unity on Belarus as Poland flags more border incidents

-(Reporting by Richard Lough and Sudip Kar-Gupta in Paris, Alan Charlish and Pawel Florkiewicz in Warsaw, Pavel Polityuk in Kiyv and Andrius Sytas in Vilnius, Writing by Tomasz Janowski Editing by Alexander Smith)
+(Reporting by Richard Lough and Sudip Kar-Gupta in Paris, Alan Charlish and Pawel Florkiewicz in Warsaw, Robin Emmott in Brussels, Pavel Polityuk in Kiyv and Andrius Sytas in Vilnius; Writing by Tomasz Janowski; Editing by Alexander Smith)

 ((tomasz.janowski@thomsonreuters.com; +48 691 400595; Reuters Messaging: tomasz.janowski.reuters.com@reuters.net))